Lab43/video-queue/README.md

 * license information
 * do cross browser testing, remove conditional html classes if they aren't needed
 * refactor js, there is some repitition

-## Bugs:
-* If you resize the window, the url form will switch to fixed at the wrong scroll point